Religion in Costa Rica: Hinduism

 Although there are Orthodox Hindus among the Indian and South East Asian migrant community, including a Hindu Temple in Monteverde, most Costa Ricans (particularly those converts) belong to the Hare Krishna movement.
 There are three Hare Krishna centers in Costa Rica: the Nueva Goloka Vrindavan located in a Cartago farm founded in 1986 which split from ISKCON, the ISKCON center in San José, and the Gaudiya Math center also in San José.

 The first community made by ISKCON devotees was found in Cartago in 1986; however, internal fighting that even brought media coverage caused the group to split with the ISKCON-related faction founding a new temple in San José.
 The Gaudiya Math group never had relations with ISCKON and rents the first floor of the Theosophical Society's building.
 There is also a Brahma Kumaris temple and Sathya Sai Baba movement centers.

 According to ARDA, there were approximately 440 (0.01%) Hindus in Costa Rica in 2020.

 Neo-Paganism

 The number of Neo-Pagans is calculated at around 2000 individuals.
 Neo-Pagan groups organized several annual festival and cultural activities.
 The most popular traditions are Wicca and Ásatrú.

 Other

 Other religious communities in the country include: Baháʼís, Jains, Luciferians, Rastafarians, Sikhs, Taoists, and Tenrikyo.
 The Church of Scientology also has a presence in Costa Rica.

-While there is no general correlation between religion and ethnicity, indigenous people are more likely to practice animism than other religions.
+Many indigenous people continue to practice traditional beliefs in animism.